Fashion Designer Job Description

 The sophisticated and often over-the-top styles found on the runways of Paris and New York do not represent the full spectrum of fashion designers' work.
 In reality, there are a multitude of opportunities in fashion design, from sportswear, to children's clothes, to haute couture.
 If you can wear it, someone has designed it.

-- Researching fashion trends and staying current on contemporary styles
+- Staying current on contemporary styles

 - Creating sketches and samples

-- Choosing materials
+- Choosing fabrics and colors